funkyvisions/DDGameKitHelper/README.md

 seamlessly with game center.
 The only thing I needed to add to it was an adjustFrame method to compensate for the iPad.

-If you don't want to use it, then change macro `DDGAMEKIT_USE_NOTIFICATION` to `0`.
+If you don't want to use it, then change pre-processor macro `DDGAMEKIT_USE_NOTIFICATION` to `0` in `DDGameKitHelperDelegate.m` file.

 Installation
 ------------

-1. Add the `GameKit` and `libcommonCrypto.dylib` frameworks to your Xcode project
+1. Add the `GameKit` framework to your Xcode project

 2. Add the following files to your Xcode project (make sure to select Copy Items in the dialog):
- - GameCenterManager.h
- - GameCenterManager.m
- - Reachability.h
+ - DDGameKitHelper.h
- - Reachability.m
+ - DDGameKitHelper.m
- - NSDataAES256.h
+ - DDGameKitHelperDelegate.h
- - NSDataAES256.m
+ - DDGameKitHelperDelegate.m

-3. Open the `GameCenterManager.h` file and change the `kGameCenterManagerKey` constant to the secret key you want to use for encryption/decryption

-4. Import the `GameCenterManager.h` file
+3. Import the `DDGameKitHelper.h` file

 Usage
 -----------------------